 The Gambia's sanitation is poor, and mosquito borne diseases are prevalent.
 A yellow fever vaccination certificate is required from travelers coming from areas with risk of yellow fever transmission.
 This is particularly relevant for those traveling to The Gambia from neighboring African countries.
 Water borne diseases and malaria are common in The Gambia throughout the year You should take precautions to avoid insect bites such as wearing insect repellent at all times and sleeping under mosquito nets.

 The risk of malaria is greater during the months of June to November.
-In November 2005, two British nationals died from malaria after travelling to The Gambia.

 The Gambia is a long narrow country that follows the shape of the meandering Gambia River.